Vertexvis/vertex-web-sdk/packages/viewer/README.template.md

 [Examples](https://developer.vertexvis.com/examples) page on our Dev Portal to get an idea of what you can do with Vertex's Viewer component.

+## Documentation

+Each component provided by the `@vertexvis/viewer` package also exposes its own component-level README with additional examples and property definitions.
+See below for the list of components and links to their READMEs:

+{{readmes}}

 [vertex]: https://www.vertexvis.com
 [web components]: https://developer.mozilla.org/en-US/docs/Web/Web_Components